Dreaming381/Latios-Framework-Documentation/Contributing.md

 Design integrity is crucial to the success of the Latios Framework.
 It is important that all data considerations are taken into an account when designing.
 However, most developers operate via a Trial-and-Error “Make it work” workflow.
+(You probably think it is odd that I don’t.)
 Because of this, if you choose to develop a large feature in the Latios Framework, that feature will be considered “experimental” until a full line-by-line review is conducted.

 ## My Own Workflow